CivicaDigital/NodeJsDojo/README.md

 };
 ```

-Have a look at the [Moment.js](https://momentjs.com/) home page for a list of different commands and display settings, with interactive controls to showcase different time and date formats in different locales.
+Have a look at the [`moment.js`](https://momentjs.com/) home page for a list of different commands and display settings, with interactive controls to showcase different time and date formats in different locales.

-## Last thoughts on the chat application
+## Last thoughts

 You should now have a working chat application, in which we have covered a lot of Node concepts.
 That said, there are a few remaining issues in this application.
 If you finish the rest of the dojo early, see if you can improve the following:
 * If user A starts typing a message and user B sends a message, user A's WIP message is lost.